The Simultaneous Assignment Problem: Approximation Algorithms

+\begin{remark} The value of $\alpha(k,k')$ does not change if we do not require that $\mc L$ is laminar.
+Instead, it is enough to ensure that $\mc L$ becomes laminar when restricted to $F_i$, where $F_1,\dots,F_m$ is the laminar cover given by Theorem~\ref{thm:simultan:laminarCoverMain}. \end{remark}

-\subsection{Improved approximation algorithm for uniform $b$}
+\subsection{Improved Approximation Algorithm for Uniform $b$}

-\begin{theorem} If $b$ is uniform, then the integrality gap of~(\ref{lp:degLpStrong})~is at most $\frac{k+1}{2}$, and a $\frac{k+1}{2}$-approximate solution can be found in strongly polynomial time. \end{theorem} \begin{proof} Let $x_i$ denote an optimal solution to the problem restricted to those edges which are either in $H_i\in\mc H$ or are in non of the subgraphs in $\mc H$, and let $z$ denote an optimal solution to the problem restricted to those edges of $G$ which are included in at most one of the subgraphs in $\mc H$.
-We show that~(\ref{lp:degLpStrong})~is integral for the problem restricted to $H_i$ and also that $x_i$ can be found in strongly polynomial time.
+This section investigates the case of \emph{uniform} $b$, that is, when there exists $a\in\Z_+$ such that $b_{H}\equiv a$ for all $H\in\mc H$.
+The following approach is yet another application of the approximation framework given at the beginning of this section. \begin{theorem} If $b$ is uniform, then the integrality gap of~(\ref{lp:simultan:degLpStrong})~is at most $\frac{k+1}{2}$, and a $\frac{k+1}{2}$-approximate solution can be found in strongly polynomial time. \end{theorem} \begin{proof} Let $x_i$ denote an optimal solution to the problem restricted to those edges which are in either $H_i\in\mc H$ or non of the subgraphs in $\mc H$, and let $z$ denote an optimal solution to the problem restricted to those edges of $G$ which are included in at most one of the subgraphs in $\mc H$.
+Firstly, we show that~(\ref{lp:simultan:degLpStrong})~is integer for the problem restricted to $H_i$ and also that $x_i$ can be found in strongly polynomial time.
 In the problem restricted to $H_i$, all degree constraints posed in other subgraphs in $\mc H$ are redundant, hence we can delete all subgraphs other than $H_i$.
-The size of $\mc H$ being one, we conclude that $x_i$ can be found in strongly polynomial time and~(\ref{lp:degLpStrong})~is integral for the restricted problem by Theorems~\ref{thm:locLamCaseSolvable}~and~\ref{thm:locallyLaminarPolytope}.
-If one restricts the problem to the edges contained in at most one of the subgraphs in $\mc H$, then the problem becomes laminar.
-Therefore, $z$ can be found in strongly polynomial time and~(\ref{lp:degLpStrong})~is integral when the problem is restricted to these edges by Theorems~\ref{thm:locLamCaseSolvable}~and~\ref{thm:locallyLaminarPolytope}, respectively.
+The size of $\mc H$ being one, we conclude that $x_i$ can be found in strongly polynomial time and~(\ref{lp:simultan:degLpStrong})~is integer for the restricted problem by Theorems~\ref{thm:simultan:locLamCaseSolvable}~and~\ref{thm:simultan:locallyLaminarPolytope}.
+Secondly, if one restricts the problem to the edges contained in at most one of the subgraphs in $\mc H$, then the problem is again laminar.
+Therefore, $z$ can be found in strongly polynomial time and~(\ref{lp:simultan:degLpStrong})~is integer when the problem is restricted to these edges.